amaelkady/FM-2D/README.md

 Citation:
 ---------

-Elkady, A. (2021). " Open-Source Platform for the Structural Analysis of Buildings Assets."
-Software: Practice and Experience, (under review).
+Elkady, A. (2021).
+"Open-Source Platform for the Structural Modeling and Analysis of Buildings Assets."
+SoftwareX, (under review).